cjxe/cjxe/README.md

 Hey, my name is Baran (pronounced Bar-on)!

-- ✨ **Interests:** Scalability, optimizations, finance, DeFi, blockchain and psychology.
+- ✨ **Interests:** UI/UX, scalability, optimizations, documentation, finance, and DeFi.
 - ❓ **Some of my projects are closed-source.** If you would like to see any, please let me know on LinkedIn

 ## Languages that I know